-Anti-social behaviour can really limit your day-to-day lifestyle with your dog, but you can help him to be a more sociable canine companion.
-APBC clinical animal behaviourist Inga MacKellar gives advice on how to boost your dog’s social skills so you can both feel more relaxed and ready to have fun.
+Anti-social behaviour can really limit your lifestyle with your dog.
+Unfortunately you may have noticed a setback in progress due to lockdown as your dog is meeting fewer dogs and people day-to-day.
+Petplan’s behaviourist Nick Jones and APBC clinical animal behaviourist Inga MacKellar give us some advice on how to boost your dog’s social skills so you can both feel more relaxed and ready to have fun.

 Of course, some dogs and breeds are naturally friendlier and more adventurous than others.
 But socialisation and assimilation with a wide range of experiences and environments during your dog’s early training will help him to be more adaptable, confident and relaxed, even when out of his familiar territory.
 Checking out a puppy training guide can refresh your memory on the essential socialisation steps.
+For those of you with new puppies, we have some tips for helping you socialise your puppy at home during lockdown.
 Most dogs learn quite quickly, but training an older dog to improve their people skills can take longer as their memory may be less sharp.

 If going to the park is tricky

-After you’ve put lots of hard work into your dog training techniques it’s stressful when he starts acting-up off the lead, barking at people and even showing apparent aggression towards other dogs.
+After you’ve put lots of hard work into your dog training techniques it’s stressful when he starts acting-up, barking at people and even showing apparent aggression towards other dogs.
 A sudden spate of antisocial behaviour can be a reaction to a traumatic event or experience.
-Maybe he’s been attacked by another dog, so he’s bound to be wary and on his guard.
+Maybe he’s been attacked by another dog in the past, so he’s bound to be wary and on his guard.

+There may also be other reasons for anti-social or unruly behaviour.
 Younger dogs, typically in their adolescent period of around six to eight months, are keen to explore the world and can seem to forget all their early training, becoming unresponsive and boisterous.
-Older dogs may be experiencing stiff joints and find it painful to play with other dogs.
+Older dogs may have previously lacked early training and socialisation, or perhaps be experiencing stiff joints and find it painful to play with other dogs.
 This could lead to a fear of other dogs as they associate them with pain.

 - If your canine is on a tight lead, this may well be exacerbating his antisocial behaviour.
 If he barks and pulls at his lead, it could be through frustration at wanting to go for a run, and possibly not because he’s being aggressive.